comfysage/artio.nvim/README.md

-    bottom = true, -- whether to draw the prompt at the bottom shrink = true, -- whether the window should shrink to fit the matches promptprefix = "", -- prefix for the prompt pointer = "", -- pointer for the selected match use_icons = true, -- requires mini.icons
+    bottom = true, -- whether to draw the prompt at the bottom shrink = true, -- whether the window should shrink to fit the matches promptprefix = "", -- prefix for the prompt prompt_title = true, -- whether to draw the prompt title pointer = "", -- pointer for the selected match use_icons = true, -- requires mini.icons
   },